Every Student Succeeds Act: State testing under ESSA

-According to the October 24, 2015 U.S. Department of Education Fact Sheet: Testing Action Plan, state testing programs implemented under No Child Left Behind and Race to the Top were "draining creative approaches from our classrooms", "consuming too much instructional time" and "creating undue stress for educators and students."
+According to the October 24, 2015 U.S. Department of Education Fact Sheet: Testing Action Plan, state testing programs implemented under the No Child Left Behind Act and Race to the Top were "draining creative approaches from our classrooms", "consuming too much instructional time" and "creating undue stress for educators and students."

 Federal mandates and incentives were cited as partly responsible for students spending too much time taking standardized tests.
-ESSA provided states with flexibility to correct the balance and unwind "practices that have burdened classroom time or not served students or educators well."
+The ESSA provided states with flexibility to correct the balance and unwind "practices that have burdened classroom time or not served students or educators well."

-The Every Student Succeeds Act statute, regulations and guidance give states broad discretion to design and implement assessment systems.
+The Every Student Succeeds Act statute, regulations, and guidance give states broad discretion to design and implement assessment systems.
 Neither the statute nor the regulations apply any specific limits on test design, however United States Department of Education guidance documents say it is essential to ensure that tests "take up the minimum necessary time."

-Section 1111(b)(2)(B)(viii)(1) of ESSA presents states with the opportunity to meet all Federal academic assessment requirements with a single comprehensive test.
-As of 2018-19 some states like Maryland continue to fulfill ESSA assessment requirements by administering four or more content-specific state standardized tests with testing windows that stretch from December through June.
+Section 1111(b)(2)(B)(viii)(1) of the ESSA presents states with the opportunity to meet all Federal academic assessment requirements with a single comprehensive test.
+As of 2018-19, some states like Maryland continue to fulfill ESSA assessment requirements by administering four or more content-specific state standardized tests with testing windows that stretch from December through June.

-The Every Student Succeeds Act prohibits any officer or employee of the Federal Government from using grants, contracts or other cooperative agreements to mandate, direct or control a state's academic standards and assessments.
+The ESSA prohibits any officer or employee of the Federal Government from using grants, contracts or other cooperative agreements to mandate, direct or control a state's academic standards and assessments.
 It also explicitly prohibited any requirement, direction or mandate to adopt the Common Core State Standards and gave states explicit permission to withdraw from the Common Core State Standards or otherwise revise their standards.
 On January 31, 2019, Florida's Governor signed an executive order "eliminating Common Core and the vestiges of Common Core" from Florida's public schools.

 A possibly out-of-date or incomplete enumeration of state testing initiatives designed to satisfy the requirements of the ESSA can be found at List of state achievement tests in the United States.